HITECHCRIME/HC_S35_Upclick/README.md

 your own loop your own kind craves attention coded minds / into you at the origin_ coded into your own mind

+blue whale sticking the cause
+ripping the fuzz, ey cuz
+whatcha doing online
+this is fine, this allright
+i won't rat you out but you're mine

 [BRIDGE]
 Roll honey